So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 Your scope probably ran out of adjustment.
 The most probable cause is the alignment of the scope and the bore.

-- What adjustments are available?
+- What scope adjustments are available?

 - What does each turret mean?